Dongjia0601/Software-Project/README.md

 ## Modified Java Classes

-The original codebase had minimal structure with only 4 files modified.
+The original codebase had minimal structure with only 4 files modified from the master branch.
 These files underwent **complete architectural transformation** as part of the refactoring process.

 ### Summary Statistics
 - **Files Modified:** 4 (from master branch)
 - **Refactoring Impact:** Complete rewrite with MVC architecture
-- **Lines Changed:** Majority of the 26,671 line additions involved refactoring these core components
+- **Lines Changed:** Majority of the 30,000+ line additions involved refactoring these core components

 <table style="width:100%">
   <tr>